-Under Porterfield’s leadership, F&M has recruited some of the most selective and diverse classes in its history, an accomplishment realized, in part, through significant increases in F&M’s financial-aid expenditures and broader outreach to promising students in underserved communities.
-For example, F&M has expanded partnerships with K-12 education and college access networks including the Posse Program, KIPP, Achievement First, Uncommon Schools, the National College Advising Corps and the Cristo Rey Network, on whose Board Porterfield serves.
-Porterfield also sits on presidents councils for Teach For America and the National College Advising Corps.
+Under Porterfield’s leadership, F&M has recruited some of the most talented and diverse classes in its history, an accomplishment realized, in part, through significant increases in F&M’s financial-aid expenditures and broader outreach to promising students in underserved communities.
+For example, F&M has expanded partnerships with K-12 education and college access networks including the Posse Program, KIPP, Achievement First, Uncommon Schools, the National College Advising Corps (NCAC) and the Cristo Rey Network, on whose Board Porterfield serves.
+Porterfield also serves as a trustee of the College Board and sits on the Teach For America University Champions' Board and the NCAC Advisory Board.
 In 2012, KIPP honored him with its “Beyond Z” award, which “celebrates members of the school community who go above and beyond for the benefit of children.”

 Porterfield is a frequent contributor to the national dialogue on issues like the value of the liberal arts, college access and the impact of technology on higher education.
 His pieces have been featured in publications such as The Chronicle of Higher Education, the Houston Chronicle and the Philadelphia Inquirer, and he writes a regular blog for The Huffington Post.